-ADHD Adulting Autism Book Reviews Neurodiversity Product Recommentations
+ADHD Adulting Autism Neurodiversity Product Recommentations

 Cleaning with ADHD or Autism: My Top 3 Resources

 If you’re overwhelmed at home, please know that cleaning with ADHD or autism isn’t straightforward.
 There are a lot of neurodivergent people who struggle with organizing because the systems that work for most neurotypical people don’t usually work for us.
-Here are some resources that I’d recommend for getting organized with ADHD or autism (and of course I’m always happy to help you develop specific goals and accountability too!)
+Here are some resources that I’d recommend for getting organized with ADHD or autism (and of course we’re always happy to help you develop specific goals and accountability too!)

 1. Unf*ck Your Habitat